Marty Pottenger (she/her/hers)

 Teacher, Friends School of Portland

-Lee Chisholm teaches math, science, and social studies in grades seven and eight.
+Lee Chisholm has taught math, science, and social studies in grades seven and eight.
 Lee joined FSP in 2008 with 13 years of experience in Waldorf education.
 Prior to his calling to teach, Lee was an attorney for 14 years, practicing in Portland.
 Lee and his wife, Sukie Rice, a member of Durham Friends Meeting, were co-founding parents of Merriconeag Waldorf School (now Maine Coast Waldorf School).
 Lee has a BA from Harvard, a JD from University of Maine School of Law, and a Waldorf Teaching Certificate from Antioch New England.
 A longtime core member of 350Maine.org, Lee has played key leadership roles in organizing rallies, marches, environmental arts projects, strategic planning, local, regional and national outreach.

 Azadeh Khalili (she/her/hers)